Pensions

 How pension loans work

 Borrowing against your pension fund can seem like a great idea.
 If, for instance, you have $25,000 in credit card debt, tapping into your retirement savings may seem like a way to get ahead of your bills.
-But to do so, you’re only shifting your debt elsewhere, and you may have to repay the loan at a quicker rate than works for your budget.
+However, you’re only shifting your debt elsewhere, and you may have to repay the loan at a quicker rate than works for your budget.

 Loans for pensioners vary from one plan to another.
-Rutgers University offers up to two loans per calendar year to active employees, for instance.
-The State of New Jersey sometimes allows employees to apply for loans of up to 50 percent of their total pension contributions.
+For example, The State of New Jersey sometimes allows employees to apply for loans of up to 50 percent of their total pension contributions.
 In both cases, you’ll apply and, if approved, make regular payments of the amount, plus interest, according to the terms of the loan.

 Eligibility

-The biggest eligibility factor you’ll find, when you ask, “Can I take a loan on my pension fund?” is that you have money in the account in the first place.
-You’ll likely be required to have a specific balance, as well as being actively employed by the company sponsoring the pension plan.
+The biggest eligibility factor when considering a pension loan is having money in the account.
+You’ll likely be required to have a specific balance and be actively employed by the company sponsoring the pension plan.
 Former employees are usually excluded.

-In addition to your account balance, your eligibility will also typically be based on your years of service with the company.
-Many plans will require you be an employee for a minimum number of years before you’ll qualify.
+In addition to your account balance, eligibility is typically based on your years of service with the company.
+Many plans require a minimum number of years of employment before you’ll qualify.

 Questions about your pension?